laryn/search_api_attachments/contrib/search_api_attachments_links/README.txt

 You have a node that has 2 fields :

  field_documents: a File field.
- field_links: a link field, that file URLs.
+ field_links: a link field, that has file URLs.

 To index the field_documents content, you don't need this submodule, just use the search_api_attachments module.